aes-hub/DataScience-Analytics/README.md

 # DataScience-Analytics
-There will be several data science&amp;analytics project in this repository
+There will be several data science&amp;analytics projects in this repository